 - An Honorary Professor of Economics at Exeter University.

-Adaptation Committee
+Adaptation Committee members

 Baroness Brown DBE FREng FRS

-Chair of the Adaptation Committee
+Chair, Adaptation Committee

 Baroness Brown of Cambridge (Professor Dame Julia King) is an engineer, with a career spanning senior engineering and leadership roles in industry and academia.